TechGrounds-Cloud8/cloud8-se0727/02_Sec_1/Sec-01.md

 Other features of Nmap include:

 * Ability to quickly recognize all the devices including servers, routers, switches, mobile devices, etc on single or multiple networks.

+    Scanning the list of active devices on a network is the first step in network mapping.
+There are two types of scans you can use for that:

+    Ping scan — Scans the list of devices up and running on a given subnet.
+    > nmap -sp 192.168.1.1/24
+    Scan a single host — Scans a single host for 1000 well-known ports.
+These ports are the ones used by popular services like SQL, SNTP, apache, and others.
+    > nmap scanme.nmap.org

 * Helps identify services running on a system including web servers, DNS servers, and other common applications.
 Nmap can also detect application versions with reasonable accuracy to help detect existing vulnerabilities.
 * Nmap can find information about the operating system running on devices.
 It can provide detailed information like OS versions, making it easier to plan additional approaches during penetration testing.
 * During security auditing and vulnerability scanning, you can use Nmap to attack systems using existing scripts from the Nmap Scripting Engine.